learn-co-students/dumbo-web-080519/21-auth/README.md

 # Key questions for Authorization
 * How do we keep track of which user has logged in?
 * How can we display who's logged in?
+* How do we log out?
+  * Route
+  * View
 * How can we limit user behavior based on who's logged in?
-* How do we log out?

-## Let's implement

   * List of a user's votes
   * Delete a vote
-* Log out
-  * Route
-  * View